To answer your writing and editing questions, consult these resources in this order, as appropriate:

 one and three-quarters

-Capitalize the full names of legislative and administrative bodies, departments, bureaus, and offices (8.62), including US or California, where appropriate.
+Capitalize the full names of legislative and administrative bodies, bureaus, centers, departments, and offices (8.62), including US or California, where appropriate.

 the House, the Senate

-Adjectives derived from them and paraphrased references to them are usually not (8.62).
+Adjectives derived from such terms and paraphrased references to them are usually not capitalized (8.62).

 city council member